atenearesearchgroup/QCBalgorithm/README.md

 # Improving Query Performance

 This repository provides the implementation of all the experiments for the case studies described in our paper entitled "Improving Query Performance of Data Streaming Applications" [1].
-All results of the experiments are exposed in our website [2].
+All results of the experiments and the metamodels of the case studies are exposed in our website [2].

 # Case Studies